INFINITE-ALGOS/solar-react/README.md

 ## NodeModules.rar

-DECOMPRESS THE NODEMODULES.RAR BEFORE RUNNING 'npm start' in local rep.
+DECOMPRESS THE NODEMODULES.RAR BEFORE RUNNING 'npm start' in local rep. [this file can be deleted as 'npm start' would create 'NodeModules.rar' automatically]{recommended to be deleted}

 ### `npm start`